camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/08-tasklist/04-task-forms.html.md

 The Tasklist can work with different types of forms.
 To implement a Task Form in your application you have to connect the form resource with the BPMN 2.0 element in your process diagram.
 Suitable BPMN 2.0 elements for calling Tasks Forms are the [Start Event](ref:/api-references/bpmn20/#events-start-events) and the [User Task](ref:/api-references/bpmn20/#tasks-user-task).

+Out of the box, camunda Tasklist supports four different kinds of task forms:

+* [Embedded Task Forms](ref:#embedded-task-forms): HTML-based task forms displayed embedded inside the tasklist.
+* [Generated Task Forms](ref:#generated-task-forms): Like embedded task forms but generated from XML Metadata inside BPMN 2.0 Xml.
+* [External Task Forms](ref:#external-task-forms): The user is directed to another application to complete the task.
+* [Generic Task Forms](ref:#generic-task-forms): If no task form exists, a generic form is displayed for editing the process variables.

+When embedding the process engine into a custom application, you can integrate the process engine with any form technology such as [Java Server Faces](ref:/real-life/how-to/#user-interface-jsf-task-forms), Java Swing and Java FX, Rest-based Javascript web applications and many more.

 ## Embedded Task Forms

 To add an embedded Task Form to your application simply create an HTML file and attach it to a [User Task](ref:/api-references/bpmn20/#tasks-user-task) or a [Start Event](ref:/api-references/bpmn20/#events-start-events) in your process model.